-The Healthcare Management graduate certificate program lives within the Department of Interdisciplinary Studies, which leads to a robust curriculum designed with the collaboration and shared resources of faculty members from various backgrounds.
+Creighton’s Health Care Management program is housed within the Department of Interdisciplinary Studies, a unique division within the Graduate School that brings together different concepts and perspectives to provide students with a robust education.
 The unique perspectives offered by our faculty and other students in your cohort supplement course materials.
-You’ll exchange insights and expertise based on real-world experiences that can help enhance your prospects in a management role in healthcare.
+You’ll exchange insights and expertise based on real-world experiences that can help enhance your prospects in a management role in health care.

-To earn the graduate certificate in Healthcare Management at Creighton University, you must complete 15 credits:
+To earn this certificate, you must complete 15 credits:

 - Managing Healthcare Organizations

 - Or Legal, Ethical, and Societal Considerations in Healthcare Management

 - Human Resources for Healthcare Managers

 Our faculty within the Department of Interdisciplinary Studies come from backgrounds in business, health, education, law, and the arts and sciences.
 Together, their experiences and expertise provide graduate students with a robust interdisciplinary education.